-The EKG program is a 32 hours course that is a one (1) day a week, eight (8) hours class for a total of four (4) weeks.
+The EKG program is a 40-hour course that will be scheduled for one (1) day a week, eight (8) hours for a total of five (5) weeks.
 The EKG Technician administers and interprets EKG tests in a variety of clinical settings including hospitals and physicians’ offices.
 The Certified EKG Technician (CET) prepares and educates patients prior to collecting valuable diagnostic data that is used by the physician to determine cardiovascular functions/rhythm.
-The CET may conduct or assist in electrocardiograms, cardiac catheterizations, pulmonary functions, lung capacity, and similar tests.
-Includes vascular technologists.

 The course is a practical, hands on training through use of demonstration and skills practice.
 Students will be required to practice on each other to gain real world experience.

 Job Titles for those with EKG/ECG Technician skills could include: